 Funding is needed to purchase medical supplies and pay for transportation costs.

-We will be posting periodical progress reports on the “No one should die of malaria today” online campaign.
+We will continue to post periodical progress reports on the online campaign “No one should die of malaria today”.
+If you would like to receive these reports, please sign up here.
 Donors of the campaign will automatically receive these updates.
-If you would like to receive these reports, please sign up here.